ZockerSK/Hastebin-Client/README.md

 # Hastebin-Client
-An Client for posting text to haste-servers
+A client for posting text to haste-servers

 You have to compile this plugin with maven (mvn clean install)